adambard/learnxinyminutes-docs/scala.html.markdown

     println(s"I'm sleeping for $hours hours")

   // Abstract methods are simply methods with no body.
 If we uncomment the next
-  // line, class Dog would need to be declared abstract
+  // line, class Dog would need to be declared abstract.
   //   abstract class Dog(...) { ... }
   // def chaseAfter(what: String): String
 }